The Creation Research Museum of Ontario

 Joey pointing to a fossil on a large slab.

-A nice extinct orthocone found with visible chambers.
-Orthocones are similar to the modern day coiled nautilus but they have a straight cone.
+A nice, extinct, orthocone found with visible chambers.
+Orthocones are similar to the modern day coiled nautilus, but they have a straight cone.
 Extinction is no help to the theory of evolution.
-If evolution were true we should be gaining species, not loosing them!
+If evolution were true we should be gaining species, not losing them!

 After a lot of searching, Dave finally came up with a good find.